 human disturbance ,and

 Declining numbers tend to be more concentrated in the northern region of the woodrat's range.
 Management programs will be of little use until the causes of decline are determined.

-The Indiana Nongame and Endangered Wildlife Program currently monitors the status, distribution and relative abundance of woodrat populations through periodic surveys.
+The staff in the Office of Science and Research currently monitors the status, distribution and relative abundance of woodrat populations through periodic surveys.
 Other major activities include field searches for new localities and research to identify the factors responsible for decline.
-These surveys are funded by donations to the Endangered Wildlife Fund, Indiana’s state income tax checkoff.
-Look for the Eagle on the tax form.
+These surveys are funded by donations to the Indiana Nongame Wildlife Fund.